Boluski/chatspy/README.md

 ### Project Description

-**Chatspy** is an app that aims to help teams and communities have all their conversation in one place.
+**[Chatspy](https://main.d3snqv7mkpyhje.amplifyapp.com/)** is an app that aims to help teams and communities have all their conversations in one place.

 ### Project Demo